Christopher Polvoorde: Desert racing

 Polvoorde races the factory backed Team Honda Talon 1000R, in the ULTRA 4 King of the Hammers, "the toughest one-day off-road race on the planet" as the event's tagline presents.
-During the 2020 UTV event, Polvoorde raced the No. 94 Honda Talon 1000R to a 17th place finish.
+During the 2020 UTV event, Polvoorde raced the No. 94 Honda Talon 1000R to a 17th-place finish.
 130 competitors started the event and only 33 were able to finish the course.
 He also competed in that year's Mint 400.

 Other racing

 In 2018, Polvoorde along with his co-driver Jimmy Davidson raced in the Asia Baja 1000, a stage rally race through Inner Mongolia and allowed for Polvoorde to experience a different side of motorsports culture.
 Polvoorde reported finishing the event and qualifying 15th out of 150 competitors.

-In 2019, under the banner of Kruseman Motorsports, Polvoorde was part of a 6 car team entered into the Lucas Oil Chili Bowl.
-He piloted the Palms Resort / FK Rod Ends / Lucas Oil Speedway No. 94 with driving coach Cory Kruseman assisting Polvoorde with getting used to the midget race car.
-Polvoorde was in good company, as Kruseman is a well known driving coach schooling all types of racers on car control and a former Chili Bowl champion.
-This was Polvoorde's first time racing in the historic event and made it into the C Feature 2, but did not finish, and did not start the N Feature 2.
+In 2019, under the banner of Kruseman Motorsports, Polvoorde was part of a six-car team entered in the Lucas Oil Chili Bowl.
+He drove the Palms Resort / FK Rod Ends / Lucas Oil Speedway No. 94 with driving coach Cory Kruseman assisting him in adapting to the midget race car.
+Kruseman is a driving coach who has worked with various racers on car control and is a former Chili Bowl champion.
+This was Polvoorde's first appearance at the event.
+He advanced to the C Feature 2, but did not finish and did not start the N Feature 2.